ksachdeva/k8s-examples/example-3-app-with-db/README.md

 docker run -it docker.io/colemickens/azure-tools:latest

 # Once you are inside the container paste the above environment variables
-# in the shell and then issue
+# in the shell and then run the script make-vhd.sh.
+This scripts creates as well
+# as uploads the data disk.

 export AZURE_SUBSCRIPTION_ID=<FILL_IT_PLEASE>
 export AZURE_RESOURCE_GROUP=ksachdeva-exp